 Director Gary J. Turner

 Turner earned a Bachelor of Science in Liberal Arts from the University of the State of New York in 1983, and a Master of Arts degree in Mass Communication from the University of Denver in 1989.
 He pursued doctorate level work in the communications field from 1989 to 1990 at Denver, and also did graduate work at the University of Oklahoma in 1985.
 His graduate level work was done under the auspices of the highly competitive Air Force Institute of Technology.

 Prior to his present position, Turner was a senior vice president and general manager of Weber Shandwick Worldwide—the largest public relations firm in the world—in Seattle, Washington.
 In this role, he managed 60 agency employees and worked with clients including Microsoft Corp., Eastman Kodak Co. and numerous technology companies.

 Turner worked for four years as the program manager for public affairs at the NASA Marshall Space Flight Center in Huntsville, Ala.
 He was responsible for media relations, education, university outreach, community relations and organizational development.
-His team provided support to NASA’s top technologies including the International Space Station, Space Shuttle, experimental launch vehicle programs, space science and microgravity research.
+His team of 50 people provided support to NASA’s top technologies including the International Space Station, Space Shuttle, experimental launch vehicle programs, space science and microgravity research.

 The retired U.S. Air Force veteran lived previously in Alaska, both in Fairbanks and in Ketchikan.
-He served at Eielson Air Force Base as the public affairs director and served in that capacity at several other locations around the world, including time at the U.S. Air Force Academy as an English and Literature instructor.
+He served at Eielson Air Force Base as the public affairs director and served in that capacity at several other locations around the world, including time at the U.S. Air Force Academy as an English and literature instructor.
 While in Fairbanks, Turner taught communication as an adjunct professor for UAA.
 He spent much of his time traveling throughout northern Alaska visiting remote communities and acting as the liaison between Air Force and Alaskan Native leaders.
 His work included handling numerous crisis situations and issues involving Alaskan resources and people.